Rafase282/MyFCCWiki/Waypoint-Practice-Functional-Programming.md

 ```
 It might seem strange to create sequences that contain only one object.
 We could introduce an Observable-like type specifically for scalar values, but that would make callback-based APIs more difficult to query with Events.
 Thankfully, an Observable sequence is flexible enough to model both.

+So how do we convert a callback API into an Observable sequence?
+Unfortunately, because callback-based APIs vary so much in their interfaces, we can't create a conversion function like we did with fromEvent().
+However there is a more flexible function we can use to build Observable sequences...

+Observable.create() is powerful enough to convert any asynchronous API into an Observable.
+Observable.create() relies on the fact that all asynchronous APIs have the following semantics:

+1. The client needs to be able to receive data.
+2. The client needs to be able to receive error information.
+3. The client needs to be able to be alerted that the operation is complete.
+4. The client needs to be able to indicate that they're no longer interested the result of the operation.

+In the following example, we'll use the Observable.create() function to create an Observable that issues a request to getJSON when it's traversed.